MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 ### "Signature verification with public key of kty OKP is not supported" error during authentication

 Authentication responses may unexpectedly error out during verification.
-This appears as the throwing of an "Unrecognized name" error from a call to `verifyAuthenticationResponse()` with the following stack trace:
+This appears as the throwing of a "Signature verification with public key of kty OKP is not supported" error from a call to `verifyAuthenticationResponse()` with the following stack trace:

 ```
 Error: Signature verification with public key of kty OKP is not supported by this method